yebrandon/vibecare/README.md

 VibeCare is a healthy habits tracker where keeping up with your goals allows you to collect virtual pets that support you in living a better lifestyle.

-The project was developed by Brandon Ye, Barrett Arbour, Jessica Li, and Terry Luan during QHacks 2020, a 36 hour hackathon at Queen's University.
+This project was developed by Brandon Ye, Barrett Arbour, Jessica Li, and Terry Luan during QHacks 2020, a 36 hour hackathon at Queen's University.
 It was built with Processing, a Java framework and sketchbook for programming in the context of visual arts, and features original art assets as well as a gamification system that awards uers with virtual currency and in-game rewards to incentivize their healthy habits.

 <details>
   <summary>Screenshots</summary>